What is Mitral Valve Disease in Dogs?

 If your vet detects abnormal breathing in your dog, they will advise you to take some tests to determine the cause of the murmur.

 At this point, an echocardiogram is needed.
-It is the process where a veterinary cardiologist performs an ultrasound of the heart.
+It is the process where a veterinary cardiologist performs a heart ultrasound.

-This step is essential because it will find out the cause of the heart murmur.
+This step is essential because it will discover the cause of heart murmurs.
 Your vet may also recommend a chest X-ray because it checks for any fluid in the lungs and checks the heart’s size.

 Importance of the Echocardiogram Test Repitition